 ITSM for high-velocity teams

-In other words, your CMDB stores information on the configuration of items within an organization, including hardware, software, systems, facilities, and sometimes personnel.
-It is the purview of the IT organization to define which items should be tracked and how to do so.
-This configuration data can include relationships and interdependencies between items, the history of changes to each item, and class and attributes—such as type, owner, and importance—for each item.
+Your CMDB stores information on the configuration of items like hardware, software, systems, facilities, and even personnel.
+This configuration data can include interdependencies between items, the history of changes to each item, and class and attributes—such as type, owner, and importance—for each item.
+It’s the job of the IT organization to define which items should be tracked and how to do so.

-The goal of a CMDB is to provide an organization with the information needed to make better business decisions and run efficient ITSM processes.
+The goal of a CMDB is to give you the information needed to make better business decisions and run efficient ITSM processes.
 By centralizing all configuration information, leaders can better understand critical CIs and their relationships.
 CMDBs are important in impact analysis, root cause analysis, legal compliance, incident management, and change management.

 IT asset management (ITAM) vs. configuration management